ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

 ## Step 3.
 Configure a bare metal to send logs to your logging instance
 {: #ubuntu-baremetal_step3}

-To configure your bare metal to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logdna-agent`.
+To configure your bare metal to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a `logging-agent`.
 The logging agent reads log files from `/var/log` or other directories you specify, and forwards the log data to your logging instance.

 To configure your bare metal to forward logs to your logging instance, complete the following steps from an Ubuntu terminal: